 The only bits worth mentioning:

-• The button has an onclick() function that does two things: a) calls processForm(), and b) prevents a new page from opening with the results.
+, and b) prevents a new page from opening with the results. - There's a

 <h4>Contact me</h4>